xiopepa/samsung/README.md

 mergedata

-Purpose: to merge all the data from the various text files into a single giant data table.
+To merge all the data from the various text files into a single giant data table.
 No subset or extractions performed on the data set once merged.

-Parameters: directory: a character vector that indicates the folder residing inside the working directory

-Value: alldata: a merged data table containing training and test data and 3 additional columns for subject, activity, and activity id.
+A merged data table containing training and test data and 3 additional columns for subject, activity, and activity id.
 This amounts to 10299 observations of 564 variables

-extractmeanstd
+Eextractmeanstd

-Purpose: Performs subset on the giant data set of merged data to extract just the mean and std related data
+Performs subset on the giant data set of merged data to extract just the mean and std related data

-Parameters: dataset: a data table containing the training set and test set data and 3 additional columns for subject, activity, and activity id directory: a character vector that indicates the folder residing inside the working directory

-Value: extracteddataset: after performing subset on the dataset parameter, this is a data table that contains just 10299 observations of 69 variables basically the same 3 additional columns of subject, activity, and activity id plus the 66 columns whose headers contain the characters mean() and std()
+Extracteddataset: after performing subset on the dataset parameter, this is a data table that contains just 10299 observations of 69 variables basically the same 3 additional columns of subject, activity, and activity id plus the 66 columns whose headers contain the characters mean() and std()

 meltdataandwritetidyset

-Purpose: Performs melt data, casting back to tidy data format, and then writing the data out to a text file
+Performs melt data, casting back to tidy data format, and then writing the data out to a text file

-Parameters: extractedmeanstddataset: a data table containing the training set and test set data and 3 additional columns for subject, activity, and activity id but has already extracted out the mean and std columns pathtotidysetfile: a character vector that indicates the path to write the tidy set file to
+extractedmeanstddataset: a data table containing the training set and test set data and 3 additional columns for subject, activity, and activity id but has already extracted out the mean and std columns pathtotidysetfile: a character vector that indicates the path to write the tidy set file to

-Value: nil

 readtidyset

-Purpose: Reads the tidy set file back into data table
+Reads the tidy set file back into data table

-Parameters: pathtotidysetfile: a character vector that indicates the path to the tidy set file
+pathtotidysetfile: a character vector that indicates the path to the tidy set file

-Value: datatable of data inside the tidy set file